Warrant (American band): Recent events (2012–present)

 In 2016, Warrant guitarist Allen announced that the band intended to enter a recording studio in the fall (possibly in Nashville or Los Angeles) to begin its follow up to 2011's Rockaholic.
 The band already had nine new songs fully demoed and another 20 ideas "floating around".

 On May 12, 2017, Warrant released their ninth studio album, Louder Harder Faster.
 The album features a remake of the classic Merle Haggard song "I Think I'll Just Stay Here and Drink" as the first single and the 'Professional Bull Riders' new "party anthem".
 The official video premiered at an official kickoff party at St Louis in Ballpark Village on February 25, accompanied by a live performance.
 The clip was filmed in Anaheim.
 The band also released the single and music video for the album's title track "Louder Harder Faster" on May 4, 2017.
 The album charted at No. 19 on the Billboard Top Independent Albums chart.

-Currently, Robbie Crane is playing bass for Warrant on the first few shows coming back from Covid 19 freeze on live shows.
+Currently, Robbie Crane is playing bass for Warrant on the first few shows coming back from COVID-19 freeze on live shows.

+Musical style

+AllMusic has Warrant tagged as glam metal, hard rock and pop metal.
+During live performances, the band members would wear matching outfits with their names embroidered on the sleeves.
+They would also incorporated choreographed dance moves into their live set.
+American digital media website Yardbarker said the band "knew how to follow a formula" and that they "milked every ounce of MTV's obsession with hair metal, it's almost as if [they were] the boy band of the movement."
+The Houston Press called the band's radio singles "goofy".